swiftlang/swift-evolution/visions/webassembly.md

 This can be applicable not only to Swift macros, but also SwiftPM manifests and plugins.

 WebAssembly instruction set has useful properties from a security perspective, as it has no interrupts or peripherals access instructions.
-Access to the underlying system is always done by calling a explicitly imported functions, implementations for which are provided by an imported WebAssembly module or a WebAssembly runtime itself.
+Access to the underlying system is always done by calling an explicitly imported functions, implementations for which are provided by an imported WebAssembly module or a WebAssembly runtime itself.
 The runtime has full control over interactions of the virtual machine with the outside world.